To outline the authority and responsibilities for standards associated with computing resources at Memorial University.

-Standards for approved computing device configuration shall be set by ITS for each campus and reviewed at least annually, with appropriate consultation.
-The standards may be revised by the ITS in response to technological advancements and user/unit requirements.
+Standards for approved computing device configuration shall be set by CTS for each campus and reviewed at least annually, with appropriate consultation.
+The standards may be revised by the CTS in response to technological advancements and user/unit requirements.

 3.0 Device Configuration Standards and Non-Compliance

-ITS are responsible to have training and resources to support equipment that meets defined standards.
-ITS will provide best effort support for equipment that does not meet defined standards.
-ITS have the right, under this policy, to refuse to connect equipment, which does not meet defined standards, to the campus network.
+CTS are responsible to have training and resources to support equipment that meets defined standards.
+CTS will provide 'best effort' support for equipment that does not meet defined standards.
+CTS have the right, under this policy, to refuse to connect equipment, which does not meet defined standards, to the campus network.

 Exceptions can be granted to units/users who require computing resources that do not comply with outlined standards.
-Requests for exception must be endorsed by the requestors Unit Head, as well as the head of the applicable campus ITS.
+Requests for exception must be endorsed by the requestor's Unit Head, as well as the head of the applicable campus CTS.